hivesolutions/netius/doc/advanced.md

 * `HelloServer (PORT=9090 python -m netius.extra.hello)` - 13.4 K req/sec
 * `WSGIServer (PORT=9090 python -m netius.servers.wsgi)` - 9.6 K req/sec

+### Notes

 These values have been verified for commit #008ba53 running in Python 2.7.11.
 The results are a result of executing the benchmark on `servidor4.hive`.

 ## Compliance